openemr/openemr-devops/packages/lightsail/README.md

 curl -L https://raw.githubusercontent.com/openemr/openemr-devops/master/packages/lightsail/launch.sh > ./launch.sh
 chmod +x ./launch.sh && sudo ./launch.sh
 ```
-5. Select an instance size that meets your budget.
+5. Select an instance size (minimum 'micro') that meets your budget.
 6. Name your instance and click *Create*.
 7. The instance will shortly be visible as `Pending`, and then `Active`.
 8. Before you connect, select `...`, then `Manage`, then the `Networking` tab, and add the `HTTPS` port to the firewall pass-through.